 Stopping the madness and breaking free from toxic love.

 Are you in a toxic relationship?
 My last post describes what a toxic relationship looks like.
 Briefly, I wrote about criticism and contempt, avoidance, and negative energy as the key signs of toxic relationships.

 You did not get into your relationship to be treated poorly, ignored, or abandoned.
-Being abused or denigrated, subjected to reckless spending, deprived of a sex life, or forced to put up with problematic, immature behavior is not healthy for you.
-If this is occurring in your relationship, your partner needs to make major changes.
+Being abused or denigrated, subjected to reckless spending, deprived of a sex life, or forced to put up with problematic, immature behavior is not healthy.
+If this is occurring in your relationship, your partner needs to make changes.
 Individual and couple's counseling may be needed.
-And if your partner will not cooperate with counseling, you need to face the fact that he or she will probably never change, and then decide to try living with him or her the best you can, or move on to a new and hopefully more satisfying relationship.
+And if your partner will not cooperate with counseling, you need to face the fact that he or she will probably never change, and then decide either to try living with him or her the best you can, or to move on to a new, hopefully more satisfying relationship.
 I am all for trying to save relationships, but in the face of repeated hurts and insensitivity, it may be best to move on.

-If you want out of your toxic relationship, follow these three steps:
+If you want out of a toxic relationship, follow these three steps:

 1. Have a mantra.
-Jean, a forty year old client of mine, tried to leave a relationship with a man who was highly manipulative and emotionally abusive.
-Each time she attempted to leave, he showed her remorse and lured her back with his charming and seductive displays.
-This was maddening for Jean who felt demoralized each time after not being able to extricate herself from this coercive, destructive cycle.
+Jean, a 40-year-old client of mine, tried to leave a relationship with a man who was highly manipulative and emotionally abusive.
+Each time she attempted to leave, he showed remorse and lured her back with charming and seductive displays.
+This was maddening for Jean, who felt demoralized after each time she was not able to extricate herself from this coercive, destructive cycle.

 To help Jean begin to break free, we came up with a phrase, a mantra of sorts that she repeatedly told herself: "He may be good for someone else, but he is a wrecking ball for me."
 Jean paired this mantra with a visualization of a big crane swinging a wrecking ball every time she thought of him or saw him.